 ‘Worried, my foot,’ thought Jennifer, ‘she thinks she’s died and gone to heaven judging by the way she’s clinging on to him with a huge grin on her face.’
 Indeed the restorative powers of Justin’s care seemed to have worked wonders.
 Surrounded by friends, keen to show how caring they could be, she was soon walking with only a trace of a limp.

 ‘Pull yourself together woman’ she said to herself firmly.
 ‘You’ve got a job to do, you can’t go round thinking like this.
-Get the girls sorted out for lunch and then phone the coach to check what time we need to go back.’
+Get the girls sorted out for lunch and then check in with school.’
 As they sat on benches in a lovely little garden she listened idly to the girls’ conversations about boys and hair and music.
 ‘Did I get old?’ she thought?
 ‘I’m more likely to go to a museum than go clubbing these days!’

 She was the last off the bus after checking for any leftover coats and bags, by which time all the girls had got off safely and were heading for home.
 Trailing back into school she was just thinking about going to the staff room for a coffee when Justin placed a hand on her arm, making the hair on the back of her neck stand up.